Skip to main content

 Heidi Beidinger, PhD

-Dr. Beidinger is leading efforts in partnering with the Near Northwest Neighborhood of South Bend, Indiana to address and conduct research on the community’s lead poisoning issue.
+Dr. Beidinger is the Director of the Master of Science in Global Health program and Assistant Professor of the Practice in the Department of Biology.
+She is leading efforts in partnering with the Near Northwest Neighborhood of South Bend, Indiana to address and conduct research on the community’s lead poisoning issue.
 Her team has completed creation and testing of Lead Sample Collection Kits.
 The Lead Sample Collection Kits provide supplies to collect paint chips, house dust, and soil from in or near a residence.
 The samples are then returned to our lab for analysis with an automated X-ray fluorimeter.
 The test results are placed into a report that explains the meaning of the lead levels from the different locations sampled.
 The report provides information on steps to take to prevent lead exposure.

 A second opportunity with Dr. Beidinger is working in St. Joseph County to improve vaccination rates.